marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/rtl-passes.rst

   completely target-specific.
 The code for this pass is located in :samp:`mode-switching.cc`.

-  .. index:: modulo scheduling

-  .. index:: sms, swing, software pipelining
+  .. index:: modulo scheduling, sms, swing, software pipelining

 * Modulo scheduling